 - This trope is referenced early in Down and Out in the Magic Kingdom: The hero's girlfriend is 23 years old, roughly a quarter of the time he's been alive.
 For the duration of the book, he has a body of about the same rough physical age.
 This is lampshaded, as he acknowledges that earlier in his life, this fact probably would have bothered him.

-- Twilight is a painful case.
-Ignoring Edward and Bella (which if you accept physical and mental age stay the same, can make a lick of sense, they mention that two year old vampires are forever two, still mildly cringe worthy) But then you have the last book couple.
+- The Twilight Saga is a painful case.
+Ignoring Edward and Bella (which if you accept the idea that physical and mental age staying the same can make a lick of sense, they mention that two year old vampires are forever two, is still mildly cringe worthy), you also have the last book couple.
 A 22 year old man and a 7 year old girl, and it's okay with her parents.

 - Played with in Thief of Time, in which the abbot of the History Monks was recently reincarnated as a baby boy.
 While he can usually speak with a wise old man's intellect, his dialogue keeps being interrupted by his toddler-body's overriding, infantile demands for Bikkit!

 - Examined through The Mind Is a Plaything of the Body in The Master Mind of Mars.
 When Ras Thavas' brain is transplanted into the body of a younger man, he has the mind of the centuries-old scientist that he is, but the hormones of a strong, virile and wrathful man in the prime of his life.
 He tries to maintain his more "mature" (emotionally-detached) outlook, but it's a losing battle.